The World's Best Dividend Portfolio

 Source: Capital IQ, a division of Standard & Poor's.

-Retail Opportunity Investments goes ex-dividend on Dec.
-16 and pays out $0.15 per share on Dec.
-30.
+Brookfield Infrastructure goes ex-dividend on Feb.
+26 and pays out $0.48 per share on March 10.

-All that, of course, means more money coming into our pockets.
+All of that, of course, means more money coming into our pockets.

-It's fun to sit back and get paid, and with the market volatility, we might have a good chance to reinvest those dividends at good prices.
-Europe continues to be an absolute mess, and continued bad news will likely have stocks plunging again -- and if they do, I'll be inclined to pick up more shares.
+It's fun to sit back and get paid, and given the market volatility, we might have a good chance to reinvest those dividends at good prices.
+Europe continues to be an absolute mess, and continued bad news will likely have stocks plunging again, and if they do, I'll be inclined to pick more shares up.

 Foolish bottom line